Space Pen: Models

 Standard Space Pen refills can be used in any pen able to take a standard Parker-type ballpoint refill, using the small plastic adapter that is supplied with each refill.
-Fisher also makes a Space Pen-type refill that fits Cross pens, one that fits 1950s-style Papermate pens (or any pen that uses that type of refill), and a "universal" refill that fits some other ballpoint pens.
+Fisher also makes a Space Pen-type refill that fits Cross pens, one that fits 1950s-style Paper Mate pens (or any pen that uses that type of refill), and a "universal" refill that fits some other ballpoint pens.

 Technology

 The ballpoint is made from tungsten carbide and is precisely fitted in order to avoid leaks.
 A sliding float separates the ink from the pressurized gas.
 The thixotropic visco-elastic ink in the hermetically sealed and pressurized reservoir is able to write for three times longer than a standard ballpoint pen.
 The ink is forced out by compressed nitrogen at a pressure of nearly 310 kPa.
 Operating temperatures range from −34 to 121 C. The pen can write without the help of gravity, at any angle.
 The pen has an estimated shelf life of 100 years.

 One of the first Space Pen patents is US3285228, which was filed on 19 May 1965.